Prince Charles awarded Order of Canada, country's top honour

-OTTAWA Prince Charles has been awarded the Order of Canada, which is the country's top civilian honour and recognises outstanding achievement and service to the nation, officials said on Friday.
+OTTAWA (Reuters) - Prince Charles has been awarded the Order of Canada, which is the country's top civilian honour and recognises outstanding achievement and service to the nation, officials said on Friday.

 Charles is first in line to the British throne after Queen Elizabeth, Canada's head of state.